SerubanPeterShan/PrivateLab/Promethus and Grafana/README.md

 🚀 Project Spotlight: Monitoring Proxmox with Prometheus and Grafana

-As a DevOps enthusiast, I recently set up monitoring for my Proxmox server using Prometheus and Grafana. 🌟
+As an Tech enthusiast, I recently set up monitoring for my Proxmox server using Prometheus and Grafana. 🌟

 🔍 What I Did: